-The additional operators in the SMEFT do not only affect the signal, but also the background and the Higgs width.
-Therefore, SMEFT effects should be taken into account in background amplitudes and, for consistency, also in the Higgs width, in order to clarify if significant EFT effects can enter via non-signal amplitudes.
+The additional operators in the SMEFT do not only affect the signal, but also the background and the Higgs width.6 Therefore, SMEFT effects should be taken into account in background amplitudes and, for consistency, also in the Higgs width, in order to clarify if they can be significant.
 If that is the case, then statistical data analysis methods will be required that permit to include BSM effects in the background when determining bounds on Wilson coefficients.
 This is of course not just an issue for the EFT modelling of New Physics, but similarly affects model parameters in studies of BSM benchmark models.